The GG-1 locomotive was designed by the Pennsylvania Railroad to satisfy the need for an

 JAD Railway Lines, makers of a Standard gauge Hiawatha set, a set of Standard gauge Rail Chief cars and a limited run

-Standard gauge M-10000 City of Denver streamliner set.
+Standard gauge M-10000 City of Portland streamliner set.
 He was also a magician and dealer of magician memorabilia, Baranger